JeremyQO/GUI-Experiment/README.md

 │   README.md
 │   main_GUI.py (used to run main GUI window)
 │
-└─── Functions (not related to GUI, run experiment etc'.
+└─── Functions (not related to GUI.
+Runs experiment etc'.
 Probably one per 'tab') │    │   Simulate.py (contains the functions used for runing the code on a │    │                computed that is not connected to the experimental setup) │    │   Temperature